OpenMW/openmw-deps-mac/README.md

 This repository's intent is to provide an automated way to build all dependencies required for [OpenMW](https://github.com/openmw/openmw).

-# Current limitations

-Currently this repo doesn't include Boost libraries.
-If you just want to build OpenMW and play around, I recommend using Homebrew to install them.
-If you want to redistribute, please use this [Homebrew tap](https://github.com/openmw/homebrew-openmw) and `openmw-boost` formula.
-It's a temporary solution, though, and this tap will go away eventually.

 # Prerequisites

 * Xcode with OS X 10.11 SDK (7.0+)